-A company that deals with coffee doesn't necessarily have a lot of hazards associated with it.
+Q: A company that deals with coffee doesn't necessarily have a lot of hazards associated with it.
 For example, raw beans can come from foreign suppliers through importers where they are roasted and packaged for consumers.
 At this point, who should control risks for molds and other potential hazards?

-A: One first needs to determine who controls the hazard.
+Sanchez: One first needs to determine who controls the hazard.
 Does the company and the foreign supplier control this hazard, or is there going to be a customer that will continue to work on this product and control the hazard?
-In this scenario, the customer will be doing additional roasting, grindgin, etc., so the importer's compliance would be verifying the customer's compliance with the preventive controls rule.
+In this scenario, the customer will be doing additional roasting, grinding, etc., so the importer's compliance would be verifying the customer's compliance with the preventive controls rule.

 Additionally, one could do an analysis to determine if the coffee bean qualifies as a raw agricultural commodity (RAC) under the produce safety rule.
 If it does, the company is going to have to verify that the supplier is in compliance with the produce safety rule.

-If a company is a distributor/packer, who is responsible for verification?
+Q: If a company is a distributor/packer, who is responsible for verification?

-If another importer has identified problems, are the other customers of the foreign supplier informed?
+Q: If another importer has identified problems, are the other customers of the foreign supplier informed?

-A: There isn't a requirement to inform others of potential issues and companies might only discover issues if they get to the stage of warning letters or public recalls.
+Sanchez: There isn't a requirement to inform others of potential issues and companies might only discover issues if they get to the stage of warning letters or public recalls.
 There can be, however, situations in which it's really helpful to share a Form 43, but this is definitely an area of cooperation and not necessarily a requirement within the rule.